 Please do not answer these questions out loud.
 If the answer is yes, or if you are in doubt or difficulty about it, please keep your thoughts to yourself.
 Do not discuss any such issue with the other members of the jury.
-I will be adjourning the court shortly to let you make yourselves comfortable before we start the trial, The clerk of court will come and see you during the adjournment and you should speak privately to the clerk if you have any issues arising from my questions.
+I will be adjourning the court shortly to let you make yourselves comfortable before we start the trial and the clerk of court will be available to speak to you.
+If you have any issues arising from my questions, please alert the jury attendant who will arrange for you to speak confidentially with the clerk of court.
+Please do not discuss any such issue with the other members of the jury or substitutes.